Main Pages

 Other Expertise

-Jon has around forty publications in the fields of planning practice and theory, political philosophy, geography, development studies and international relations.
+Jon has over forty publications in the fields of planning practice and theory, political philosophy, geography, development studies and international relations.
 He works through a wide range of media: from academic journals to consultancy, newspapers, radio and television.
-Fully funded by the ESRC and DFID (total £200K) for the last six years, his projects have included: the leading ‘Participatory Planning in the Caribbean’ network (\3www.planningcaribbean.org.uk) (ESRC) and ‘Developing Institutional Capacity Building in Fisherfolk Communities of the Caribbean’ (DFID), which employed hundreds of fisherpeople across the region.
+His projects have included: the leading ‘Participatory Planning in the Caribbean’ network (ESRC) and ‘Developing Institutional Capacity Building in Fisherfolk Communities of the Caribbean’ (DFID), which employed hundreds of fisherpeople across the region.
 Another three-year research programme (ESRC) explored various aspects of planning in the Caribbean, resulting in the publication of the first co-edited monograph on participatory planning in the region and the most up-to-date co-edited text on environmental planning in the Caribbean.
 Jonathan has also co-initiated the first Caribbean regional union for fisherpeople, which has presently spread across seven countries.
 His visiting lecture positions have included the University of California and the University of West Indies.

 | Home | Future Events | Previous Events | People | Articles | Reviews | AboutUs |